 - 1. Lecture outlines are available on Carmen - 2.
 Study guide questions are available for each reading on Carmen - 3.
-In-class activities will help facilitate mastery of the reading material - 4.
+In-class activities will help facilitate mastery of the reading material and develop skills - 4.
 Handouts and examples of how to apply attitude change theories are available on Carmen